dtccx/DistributedWebApp/README.md

     For example.
 If the code is "static", Only when you runing under main folder pwd can work;
     Otherwise, if you "cd into src/server", Golang need to add "../../static" to search the static file.

+10. Use gob to transfer strong data structure to interface{}
+    You can simply consider this transformation as JSON.

 ## Picture of tests for each function:
 1. Login and sign up Main Page: